LittleBigOwI/bonsai/README.md

   - Percentage size usage labels for each item
 - Built using **CMake** and **FTXUI** for a modern TUI experience
 - Tree and hashmap-based data structure for efficient folder size lookups
-- Dynamic pie chart updates when navigating the sidebar
+- Dynamic pie chart updates when navigating between folders in the sidebar
+- Pie chart highlighting when hovering over folders or files

 ## Planned Features

-- Pie chart highlighting when hovering over folders or files
 - User customization via configuration file:
   - Colors
   - Icons